 In 2001, Texaco and Chevron decided to merge, creating ChevronTexaco.
 Due to Chevron's already strong presence on the West Coast, Texaco was required to sell its ownership in Equilon.
 Shell purchased Texaco's interest in Equilon and is now the exclusive owner of the facility.

-How we use all those towers and pipes.
+How do we use all those towers and pipes?

 Crude oil contains hundreds of different hydrogen and carbon – or hydrocarbon – molecules as well as other naturally occurring materials such as nitrogen, salt and sulfur.
-At Shell Puget Sound Refinery, these materials are removed and the crude oil is separated into different types of hydrocarbons, or “fractions,” based on their boiling points.
+At Shell’s Puget Sound Refinery, these materials are removed, and the crude oil is separated into different types of hydrocarbons (or “fractions”) based on their boiling points.
 Then these fractions are processed into an array of useful products, such as gasoline, diesel fuel and heating oil.
-This “virtual” tour will introduce you to the different units in the refinery where these processes take place.
+Keep reading to learn more about the different units in the refinery where these processes take place.

 In this unit, water, salt and sediments are removed from the crude oil.
 Then the oil is routed into the Atmospheric Distillation Tower, where it is heated under pressure.
 The “lightest” fractions – those, such as propane, naphtha, kerosene and diesel, which have the lowest boiling points – vaporize.

 They rise to the top of the tower, where they cool and condense and are sent to other units for processing.
 The remaining crude oil is sent to the Vacuum Pipestill (VPS).
 Here, the crude is heated in a vacuum, which lowers the boiling point of the fractions.
 Finally, the remaining oil, called heavy residuum, is sent to the Gas Oil Distillation Tower, where gas oils (or diesel distillates) are removed.